What electrical services does a home warranty cover?

 What to do if your home warranty doesn’t cover electrical issues

 If your home warranty plan doesn’t cover electrical issues, be sure to check with the company.
-It may have a different package that does include electrical.
-There’s always the option of switching to a company that does offer comprehensive electrical coverage, like American Home Shield.
+It may have a different package, upgraded tier or additional add-on coverage that does include electrical.
+You could also consider switching to a company that offers comprehensive electrical coverage, like American Home Shield.
 If that isn’t an option and you’ve recently moved into a new home, check your builders insurance for electrical coverage.

 FAQ